-'''

-$ ipython [options] files
+\$ ipython [options] files

-'''

-If invoked with no options, it executes all the files listed in sequence and exits.
+If invoked with no options, it executes the file and exits, passing the remaining arguments to the script, just as if you had specified the same command with python.
+You may need to specify -- before args to be passed to the script, to prevent IPython from attempting to parse them.
 If you add the -i flag, it drops you into the interpreter while still acknowledging any options you may have set in your ipython\config.py.
 This behavior is different from standard Python, which when called as python -i will only execute one file and ignore your configuration setup.